decred/vspd/README.md

 - Accountability for both client and server changes to voting preferences.
 - Consistency checking across connected wallets.

+## Notes

+- dcrd must have transaction index enabled so `getrawtransaction` can be used.

 ## Issue Tracker

 The [integrated github issue tracker](https://github.com/jholdstock/dcrvsp/issues)